Councillor Mike Ward

 All about me

-I’m Birmingham born and bred, growing up in the Firs and Bromford area of Castle Bromwich, where my mother still lives.
+I’m Birmingham born and bred, growing up in the Firs and Bromford area of Castle Bromwich, where my family still live.
 I did mathematics and science A-levels at King Edward’s Grammar School in Aston, before going away to University briefly.
 I didn’t stay long.
 I missed Birmingham and quickly returned, to work for the Liberal Party back in the 70s.
 Then for 35 years I didn’t leave Birmingham for more than two weeks at a time, and am proud of our great city!

 During my time representing Sheldon, I have been a school governor at Lyndon Green, Mapledene and more recently at Cockshut Hill and Garretts Green Nursery.
-I am also a trustee of the Sheldon Schools Charity and the Birmingham International Airport Community Trust, which makes grants towards environmental projects in areas affected by aircraft noise.
+I am also a trustee of the Sheldon Schools Charity and the Birmingham Airport Community Trust, which makes grants towards environmental projects in areas affected by aircraft noise.

 At city level, I was the Liberal Democrat spokesman on Education for many years, as well as sitting on many other committees.
 I am proud to have defended nursery education in the early 90s, when it was under threat.
 I led the attack on a rationalisation policy that was being proposed and sparked instead an expansion of provision in its place.
 More recently I spearheaded opposition to merging Infant and Junior Schools against parents’ wishes.

 in 2004 I adopted a "behind the scenes" role, hearing appeals from City Council employees who have been dismissed or who have other grievances.
-In 2009 I joined the West Midlands Integrated Transport Authority (Centro), where my genuine interest in, and frequent use of, public transport assists in the work of the organisation.
+In 2009 I joined the West Midlands Integrated Transport Authority (Centro), where my genuine interest in, and frequent use of, public transport assisted in the work of the organisation.

 Elected: Sheldon Ward